| |

 Close up of cheeseburger pasta in a pot.

-Cheeseburger pasta with ground beef, cheddar, mustard, and pickles in a creamy cheese sauce is one of my go-to weeknight suppers.
-Many recipes call for ketchup for sweetness, but I prefer a can of diced tomatoes—they add depth and make the sauce a bit less heavy.
+Cheeseburger pasta with ground beef, yellow mustard, and dill pickles in a cheddar cheese sauce is one of my go-to weeknight suppers.
+Some recipes use ketchup, but I prefer a can of diced tomatoes—they add depth and make the sauce a bit less heavy.

 Jump to: